AMD Ryzen 9 5950X and 5900X Review: Zen 3 Breaks the 5 GHz Barrier

 AMD’s clever re-use of the proven Ryzen SoC design and I/O Die, not to mention the now-mature 7nm TSMC process, allowed the company to focus its resources on delivering a massively redesigned core architecture that takes a big step forward on IPC throughput, which in turn yields higher performance and more power efficiency.

-AMD’s decision to unify the L3 cache pays big dividends in applications that profit from low-latency memory access, with gaming being a perfect example.
-Meanwhile, more nuanced improvements to the branch predictor and front end expose faster performance across the board, and that yields tangible gains in both single- and multi-threaded workloads.
+AMD’s decision to unify the L3 cache pays big dividends in applications that profit from low-latency memory access, with gaming being the perfect example.
+Meanwhile, more nuanced improvements to the branch predictor and front end expose faster performance across the board, yielding big gains in both single- and multi-threaded workloads.

-Zen 3’s gaming performance is spectacular, but as AMD has long used to its advantage against Intel, some of those gains won’t be noticeable to users with lesser graphics cards.
-Or, Intel may simply offer more bang for the buck after it makes some targeted price adjustments.
+Zen 3’s gaming performance is nothing short of spectacular.
+However, as we've noted with previous AMD CPU reviews, many of those gains won’t be noticeable to users with lesser graphics cards.
+The tables have turned, and now Intel CPUs are the ones that are "basically just as fast as AMD" with anything short of the RTX 3080.
+On the other hand, AMD's upcoming Radeon RX 6800 XT could offer additional gaming benefits over Intel, thanks to Smart Memory Access.

-Unfortunately, AMD’s suggested retail pricing rarely has any relation to reality at the checkout lane, so it’s hard to project where pricing will land in a few month’s time.
-This much is certain, though, AMD will have no problem selling its pricey new silicon to enthusiasts looking for every last bit of performance on a modern platform.
+Unfortunately, AMD’s suggested retail pricing rarely has any relation to reality at the checkout lane, so it’s hard to project where pricing will land in a few months.
+This much is certain, though: AMD will have no problem selling its pricey new silicon to enthusiasts looking for every last bit of performance on a modern platform.

-For now, there’s no reason to recommend an Intel Comet Lake processor on the high end, so we’ll have to wait until Intel slashes pricing to reflect the reality that it is now the budget alternative.
+For now, there’s no reason to recommend an Intel Comet Lake processor on the high end unless you need integrated graphics, so we’ll have to wait until Intel slashes pricing to reflect the reality that it is now the budget alternative.
+We have yet to test the Ryzen 7 and 5 models, but there could be at least some competition in the mid-range - but there is certainly no competition at the top.

-Intel does have Rocket Lake waiting in the wings, but those chips will top out at a mere eight cores, and we don't foresee enough of a performance increase from its new architecture etched onto the 14nm process to really tip the scales against AMD's core-heavy models.
+Intel does have Rocket Lake waiting in the wings, but those chips won't land until next year and will top out at a mere eight cores.
+We don't foresee enough of a performance increase from Intel's new architecture etched onto the 14nm process to really tip the scales against AMD's core-heavy models, meaning AMD could reside at the top of the desktop PC game for at least a year, if not longer.

 |Intel Socket 1200 (Z490)